-Hollywood special effects make up artists create life like zombie make up by casting the actors head in alginate.
+Hollywood special effects makeup artists create life like zombie make up by casting the actors head in alginate.
 Alginate is a derivative of seaweed.
 It is very pliable and picks up the smallest of details making it a prime agent to create creature prosthesis for the face and body.
 Once a mold of the actor’s head is cast in plaster, the special effects make up artist begins creating detailed prosthesis to fit the actor’s face, and creating life like zombie make up.
 The alginate used by Hollywood is a pharmaceutical grade alginate used by dentists to make a cast of a patients teeth.
-Alginate is relatively inexpensive to purchase, but there is a cheap substitute for alginate.
+Alginate is relatively inexpensive to purchase.
+If you don't have enough money in the coiffure then there is a cheap substitute for alginate.
 This agent for creating zombie make up may be found in any bathroom.

 Things you will need:

 1 bottle of Elmer’s glue